collinfrietzsche/seattle-gentrification/README.md

 ## Technical Description
 __Format of Project:__ Shiny.io
 __Format of Data Read in:__ .csv files
-__Major Libraries Used:__ Plotly, dplyr, ggplot2, knitr, shiny, shinythemes
+__Major Libraries Used:__ Plotly, dplyr, ggplot2, knitr, shiny, shinythemes, leaflet, rgdal, rgeos, ggmap

 #### Data Wrangling Needed
 Most of the data wrangling for this project will be to clean up bad data entries, join tables on geolocation, and group by regions (municipalities).